Home Loans FAQ

 - This loan type carries some risk if the market has a downturn.
 You may end up owing more than what your property is actually worth.

-- To apply for this type of loan, most lenders will require you demonstrate a strong income and employment history.
+- To apply for this type of loan, most home loan providers will require you demonstrate a strong income and employment history.

 - Remember: a 100% loan does not mean that all costs will be covered by the loan – you will also need funds to cover lender's mortgage insurance, as well as any lender, government and legal fees.